-Taking other medicines
+Taking other medicines:

 Tell your doctor or pharmacist if you are taking any other medicines, including medicines you can buy without a prescription from a pharmacy, supermarket or health food shop.

-Do not take Rabeprazole Sandoz and tell you doctor or pharmacist if you are taking any of the following:
+Do not take RABEPRAZOLE SUN and tell your doctor or pharmacist if you are taking any of the following:

-- atazanavir, a medicine used (with other antiretrovirals) to treat HIV-1 infection. - clopidogrel, an antiplatelet medicine.
+• atazanavir, a medicine used (with other antiretrovirals) to treat HIV-1 infection.

-You should not take Rabeprazole Sandoz while taking these medicines.
+• clopidogrel, an antiplatelet medicine You should not take RABEPRAZOLE SUN while taking these medicines.
 Also tell your doctor or pharmacist if you are taking any of the following:

-- ciclosporin, a medicine used to treat several conditions including prevention of graft rejection following kidney, liver or heart transplantation; severe, active rheumatoid arthritis; severe skin diseases; kidney disease where other treatments have failed. - methotrexate, a medicine used to treat some kinds of cancer.
-It is also to treat psoriasis (skin disease) and rheumatoid arthritis.
+cyclosporin, a medicine used to treat several conditions including prevention of graft rejection following kidney, liver or heart transplantation; severe, active rheumatoid arthritis; severe skin diseases; kidney disease where other treatments have failed.

-- digoxin, a medicine used to treat heart problems - ketoconazole, a medicine used to treat fungal infections - mycophenolate mofetil, a medicine used to prevent organ rejection following kidney, liver or heart transplants - clarithromycin, a medicine used to treat infections.
+- methotrexate, a medicine used to treat some kinds of cancer.
+It is also used to treat psoriasis (skin disease) and rheumatoid arthritis. - digoxin, a medicine used to treat heart problems. - ketoconazole, a medicine used to treat fungal infections. - Mycophenolate mofetil, a medicine used to prevent organ rejection following kidney, liver or heart transplants. - clarithromycin, a medicine used to treat infections.

-These medicines may be affected by Rabeprazole Sandoz or may affect how well it works.
-Your doctor of pharmacist can tell you what to do if you are taking any other medicines.
+These medicines may be affected by RABEPRAZOLE SUN or may affect how well RABEPRAZOLE SUN works.
+Your doctor or pharmacist can tell you what to do if you are taking any other medicines.

-If you have not told your doctor or pharmacist about any of the above, tell them before you start taking Rabeprazole Sandoz.
+If you have not told your doctor or pharmacist about any of the above, tell them before you start taking RABEPRAZOLE SUN.

-Your doctor will advise you whether or not to take Rabeprazole Sandoz or if you need to have your dose adjusted.
+Your doctor will advise you whether or not to take RABEPRAZOLE SUN or if you need to have your dose adjusted.